loosolab/UROPA/docs_rst/config.rst

     "bed": ".bed"
     }

-There are three required keys: ‘queries’, ‘gtf’, and ‘bed’, additionally there is an optional keys: ‘priority’.
+There are three required keys: 'queries', 'gtf', and 'bed', additionally there is an optional keys: 'priority'.
 In a default annotation, only the GTF and BED keys are specified.
 The queries key has to be present in the config file, but can be left empty
 ("queries":[],).
 All default key values are used.